-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.
-It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
+It should be appreciated that seals around shower areas and sanitary fittings can be troublesome and do require regular maintenance.
 Failure to seals can result in dampness/decay to underlying areas.

-Heating and hot water Repair category 1 Notes I am advised by the seller that the boiler is around five years old.
-The seller also advises that this is maintained on a service plan and was last serviced in November 2023.
-Purchasers should fully satisfy themselves in this regard.
+Heating and hot water Repair category 1 Notes The boiler appears to have been installed in 2021.
+The seller has that advised this is guaranteed under a warranty.
+It should be confirmed if this warranty is transferable in favour of new owners.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.